nsbgn/thumbledore/README.md

 -   <https://www.x.org/releases/X11R7.7/doc/xorg-docs/input/XKB-Enhancing.html>
 -   <http://www.pixelbeat.org/docs/xkb_remap/>
 -   It's a bit radical, but perhaps a good idea to move around the alphabetic keys themselves.
 I'm enamoured by the <https://workmanlayout.org/> and will experiment with it later.

+1: I know that this is also a popular spot for the `ctrl` or `esc` keys, but for thematic consistency, those get handled by your thumbs.